Perkedel/After-Church/Documents/Misc/Homestuck cure a ptsd person.md

 Info: Yes, the door is not locked, infact that door lock module is broken.

 Geri: (drop knife), You real Nepeta?!
-What's your real name?
+What's your real name (real name behind the cosplayer)?
 You cosplaying?!

 Nepeta: `:33` ⬅️ No, I am real Nepeta.
+Nepeta Leijon.

 Geri: OAgh..
 I must be in Prospit (dreaming) am I? (pinch self)... (pained) ugh.. (disbelieve) No..
-You gotta be cosplaying. (take tissue), (try erase permanent marking on whiteboard, not working, OK), (take hand sanitizer & spray to tissue), (test again & it erases, OK), Hold still, hand!.
+You gotta be cosplaying. (take tissue), (try erase permanent marking on whiteboard, not working, OK), Okay, (take hand sanitizer & spray to tissue), (test again & it erases, OK), Hold still, hand!.

 Nepeta: `:33` ⬅️ Okay. (give right forearm).